AayushKarna/lunhs_algorithm_js/README.md

-# lunhs_algorithm_js
-Implementation of Lunh's algorithm in JavaScript
+# Lunh's Algorithm in JavaScript

-Validate credit card using luhn's algorithm.
+Validate credit card using luhn's algorithm for client side validation.
-Luhns algorith implemented in Javascript.